The Importance of Virtues

-The Templeton-funded research project ‘What Good Markets Are Good For’ sets out to develop a new narrative about the morality of free markets and their contribution to human flourishing.
-This then can function as a background for addressing issues of morality and character formation in economics- and business-curricula, issues which are hitherto largely neglected due to the dominant neo-liberal narrative about the success of Western free-market economies.
+Our research project ‘What Good Markets Are Good For’ sets out to develop a new narrative about the morality of free markets and their contribution to human flourishing.
+This then can function as a background for addressing issues of morality and character formation in economics and business curricula, issues which are hitherto largely neglected due to the dominant neo-liberal narrative about the success of Western free market economies.

 The guiding hypothesis (the ‘Big Thesis’) that this project sets out to corroborate is:

 societies with free market economies flourish because and in so far as the key market actors (states, businesses and individuals) respect morality, and act virtuously